 Adequate supervision of all students in the school grounds and buildings is a requirement of the school’s duty of care.

-This policy refers to International Maarif Schools of Australia and Telopea Public School operating from the same premises.
+This policy refers to International Maarif Schools of Australia/

 The duty of care is “a duty to take reasonable measures to protect students against risks of injury which reasonably could have been foreseen…whenever there is a teacher/student relationship and not just when the teacher is assigned for supervision duties.”

-This plan will take into account factors relevant to this school including the number and nature of students, the layout and terrain of the school grounds and how both schools will manage their duty of care.
-A Memorandum of Understanding (MOU) will be signed and forwarded to NESA (See Appendix 1 MOU between Telopea Public School and International Maarif Schools of Australia and Appendix 2 Site Plan)
+This plan will take into account factors relevant to this school including the number and nature of students, the layout and terrain of the school grounds and how the school will manage their duty of care.

 Students attending scheduled activities, classes or practice/activity sessions at any time are under the direct supervision of the teacher managing the activity.
 The appropriate risk assessment will be undertaken for onsite and offsite activities as required.